interrogator/risk/README.md

 This repository contains much of what was created for our longitudinal analysis of risk language in the *New York Times*.
 The investigation involves systematic analysis of over 150,000 NYT paragraphs containing a risk token (*risk*, *risking*, *at-risk*, *risk-to-reward*, *risk-laden*, etc), though the tools and functions could easily be used with other datasets.
 These paragraphs have been parsed with *Stanford CoreNLP*, and are interrogated using [`corpkit`](https://github.com/interrogator/corpkit), which was developed for this project.

 Our *IPython Notebook* presents the code used in our analysis side-by-side with our results.
-It can be viewed via *nbviewer* [here](http://nbviewer.ipython.org/github/interrogator/risk/blob/master/risk.ipynb).
+It can be viewed via either [GitHub](https://github.com/interrogator/risk/blob/master/risk.ipynb) or [NBviewer](http://nbviewer.ipython.org/github/interrogator/risk/blob/master/risk.ipynb).
 Basically, we were interrogating the corpus for lexicogrammatical features of risk, and looking for sites of change.
 Here are a few examples, made using `corpkit`'s `interrogator()` and `plotter()` functions:

 <p align="center">
 <img style="float:left" src="https://raw.githubusercontent.com/interrogator/risk/master/images/risk_processes-2.png" height="230" width="400"/>